 3. Traditional Pojagi by Hand

 In this workshop, I teach traditional pojagi techniques.
 Students will make a small project to be determined by the workshop organizers.
 I have many different options such as bookmarks, small bags or pincushions.
-For ideas of the type of projects, check out my pojagi Christmas countdown.
+For ideas of the type of projects, check out my pojagi Christmas countdown collection.
 Organizers can also choose if students will be using linen and cotton or traditional materials such as silk and ramie.
 Kits will be purchased by the students with some colour options available.

 This can be a half or full-day workshop.